stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 A more detailed abstract description of the SCP protocol and English-language proof of safety is available in [@?SCP].
-In particular, that reference shows that a necessary property for safety, termed quorum intersection despite ill-behaved nodes, is sufficient to guarantee safety under SCP, making SCP optimally safe for any given configuration.
+In particular, that reference shows that a necessary property for safety, termed _quorum intersection despite ill-behaved nodes_, is sufficient to guarantee safety under SCP, making SCP optimally safe for any given configuration.

 This document specifies the end-system logic and wire format of the